 Richland Mall

 There is a climbing and sliding structure near the food court that has been roped off for awhile.
-However Barnes and Noble has a children’s area with a train table, puzzles, tons of books (obviously) and regularly scheduled story times and activities.
+However Barnes and Noble has a children’s area with puzzles and tons of books (obviously).
 Bonus: There are glass elevators and escalators can provide lots of indoor entertainment.
 Since the mall has few stores, there is plenty of room for kids to run.

 3400 Forest Dr, Columbia, SC 29204 (803) 782-7575